Rick-LebinHuang/Weather-Query/README.md

 If you find no changes, it means there is an issue with the city or postal code you entered.
 Currently, this program implements the basic situation of querying cities, including weather description, temperature, humidity, and wind speed.
 However, there are also some areas for optimization, such as providing selectable cities in the input bar, changing the country of the postal codes that can be queried, and dynamic display of backgrounds and icons.
+Here is the link of the Project file: https://github.com/Rick-LebinHuang/weathersystem